Tuwaiq-Data-Science-Bootcamp-V2/Bootcamp-Project-1-Python/Tic_Tac_Toe.md

 <img alt="tic tac toe image" src="tic-tac-toe-winning.png">

+### As a player I should be able to do the following:
+- See the Tic-Tac-Toe game
+- Enter his mark "X or O"
+- See the game result

-## Main features
+## Main Function
 - Function to print Tic Tac Toe
 - Function to check if any player has won  or tied
 - Function to check for move input

-### As a player I should be able to do the following:
-- See the Tic-Tac-Toe game
-- Enter his mark
-- See the game result